Knowledgeable Divorce Attorneys in San Antonio

 The divorce process can be a traumatic experience for someone who has never been through it before or is not familiar with the legal system.
 An experienced attorney can guide you efficiently and effectively through the process.
 The attorneys at LaHood Law, PLLC are qualified to assist you with these issues and properly guide you through the process.

 Although marriage begins with love and hope, sadly, it is becoming more and more common for marriages to end in divorce.
 Over 50 percent of first-time marriages, 65 percent of second marriages, and almost 75 percent of third marriages end in divorce.
 It is painful and confusing enough without having to go through it alone and unprepared.
 You need an experienced and knowledgeable firm to protect you and what’s most important – your family.

 Anyone can claim to fight for you, but you need to know how to fight if you want to maximize your chances of success and protecting your rights.
-Generally, there are three main topics that will be handled during your divorce:
+Generally, three main topics will be handled during your divorce:

 Grounds for Divorce in San Antonio, Texas

 There are seven legal grounds for divorce in the state of Texas.
 One ground (insupportability) results in a “no-fault” divorce, meaning neither party is accused of any wrongdoing or is held responsible for the end of the marriage.
 This is simply when you and your spouse have decided to end your relationship and move on with your lives separately.
 The other six grounds require a spouse to be assigned fault.

 - Insupportability (unresolvable differences or conflicts; divorce can be granted as “no-fault” on this ground)

 - Conviction of felony (your spouse has been convicted of a felony, imprisoned for over one year, and has not been pardoned.
 However, a divorce may not be granted if your testimony was used in court to convict your spouse.)